So you want to make an engagement ring?

 Create the setting(s) & ring band using wire, stock, sheet from scratch.
 Assemble the parts to create a whole ring.
 Finish the piece and set the stone(s)!

 Option 1: DIY engagement ring workshop!
+(Coming soon)

 • Stone — Round or oval solitaire only (one center stone).
 Choose from timeless, brilliant, and durable options: natural diamond, lab-grown diamond, sapphire, or moissanite.